autonity/docs.autonity.org/concepts/system-model/index.md

 Autonity implements [Tendermint BFT consensus](/concepts/consensus/pos/) as an independent consensus protocol running alongside the ethereum wire protocol.
 Logically, this can be considered as a separate Autonity Consensus Network (ACN) layer.
 By default, the consensus protocol is configured to use port `20203` and assumes the IP to be the same as the Ethereum wire protocol IP.
 If a validator wishes to use a different IP and/or port combination for the consensus network, they can specify this information in the enode URL.
 Consensus message routing is optimised by consensus network clustering.
 When committee size exceeds a _clustering threshold_, network participants are grouped into deterministic clusters to optimize network propagation of gossiped consensus messages.
 Clustering threshold is set as an Autonity Contract [protocol parameter](/reference/protocol/#autonity-config).

+### Specifying transaction and consensus ports in the enode URL

 The standard Ethereum [enode URL](https://ethereum.org/en/developers/docs/networking-layer/network-addresses#enode) is composed of:

 - protocol (or scheme): the enode URL scheme `enode://`